Search

 More than six hours

-If you have more than six hours during your transfer, you should have time to explore further afield.
+If you have more than six hours, you can venture further afield.
 You can, of course, make a trip into D.C. proper and perhaps visit a few monuments or museums on the National Mall.
-To do so, I'd recommend taking the Metro, as traffic can be too unpredictable.
+I’d stick with the Metro for this, as road traffic can be too unpredictable to risk on a stopover.

-You could also hire a car and explore Northern Virginia's many attractions.
-Manassas National Battlefield, for instance, is just a 25-minute drive away.
-Drive 25 minutes in the other direction, and you'll reach Great Falls Park, home to gently cascading waterfalls.
-There are also quite a few breweries and wineries within a 30-minute radius of Dulles, too.
-I'd personally spend more time at the Udvar-Hazy Center, as the museum is massive.
+You could also hire a car and explore Northern Virginia.
+Manassas National Battlefield is about 16 miles away, and Great Falls Park, with its beautiful cascading waterfalls, is roughly 12–15 miles from the airport.
+There are also quite a few breweries and wineries within a 30-minute drive of Dulles.
+Personally, I’d just spend more time at the Udvar-Hazy Center, as the museum is massive.

-Or if you'd prefer to relax on your long layover, consider booking a hotel for some shut-eye and a shower.
-The closest hotel to the airport is the Washington Dulles Airport Marriott, which is just across the car park from the main terminal.
-While you can walk it, there's also a free shuttle.
+Or if you’d rather just relax, consider booking a hotel for some rest and a shower.
+The closest hotel to the airport is the Washington Dulles Airport Marriott, which is just across the multi-storey car park from the main terminal.
+You can walk it, but there’s also a free shuttle.
 Alternatively, you could stay at any of the dozens of nearby hotels, many of which also offer free shuttles.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.